 Scientific name: Corylus avellana.

 The hazel is a small deciduous tree originated in southern Europe and Turkey.
-It is now being cultivated in many regions of the world, including USA as an important commercial crop.
+It is now being cultivated in many regions of the world, including the USA as a major commercial crop.

 Photo courtesy: katerha

 Hazel tree begins producing fruits about three years after plantation.
 During each spring season, the tree bears attractive inflorescence (catkins) consisting of clusters of monoecious (single sex) flowers arranged closely along its central stalk which subsequently develops into fruits by autumn.